mk-imagine/SFSU-CSC648-SchoolClassifiedsApp/credentials/README.md

 3. SSH key - team8key.pem
     <br> If a ssh key is used please upload the key to the credentials folder.

-4. Database URL or IP and port used. localhost:3306
+4. Database URL or IP and port used - localhost:3306
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.

-5. Database username
+5. Database username -
 root

-7. Database password
+7. Database password -
 csc648team8

-9. Database name (basically the name that contains all your tables) csc648
+9. Database name (basically the name that contains all your tables) - csc648

-8. Instructions on how to use the above information.
+8. Instructions on how to use the above information. -

 To SSH onto the server, use the following command when in the credentials folder: ssh -i "team8key.pem" ubuntu@csc648.mskim.dev